-Throughout this paper, we rely on data from the German Socio-Economic Panel (SOEP).
+Throughout this paper, we rely on data from the German Socio-Economic Panel (SOEP) (Goebel et al., 2019).
 The SOEP is an annual representative longitudinal panel study of private households, conducted by the German Institute for Economic Research, DIW Berlin.
 We use information from the 2004-2018 survey waves.
 We convert nominal variables into 2015 Euros using a CPI index for inflation adjustment.